bmuschko/ckad-crash-course/exercises/16-creating-persistentvolume/instructions.md

 ## Defining and Mounting a PersistentVolume

-1. Create a PersistentVolume named pv, access mode ReadWriteMany, 512Mi of storage capacity and the host path `/data/config`.
+1. Create a PersistentVolume named `pv`, access mode `ReadWriteMany`, 512Mi of storage capacity and the host path `/data/config`.
-2. Create a PersistentVolumeClaim named pvc.
+2. Create a PersistentVolumeClaim named `pvc`.
 The claim should request 256Mi and use an empty string value for the storage class.
 Ensure that the PersistentVolumeClaim is properly bound after its creation.
-3. Mount the Persistent Volume Claim from a new Pod named `app` with the path `/var/app/config`.
+3. Mount the PersistentVolumeClaim from a new Pod named `app` with the path `/var/app/config`.
 The Pod uses the image `nginx`.
 4. Open an interactive shell to the Pod and create a file in the directory `/var/app/config`.